-Based on the information and analysis above, it is the undersigned's professional opinion that the base station proposed by T-Mobile at 9565 Soquel Drive in Aptos, California, will comply with the prevailing standards for limiting public exposure to radio frequency energy and, therefore, will not for this reason cause a significant impact on the environment.
+Based on the information and analysis above, it is the undersigned's professional opinion that the base station proposed by Sprint Nextel at 100 Crow Avenue in Watsonville, California, will comply with the prevailing standards for limiting public exposure to radio frequency energy and, therefore, will not for this reason cause a significant impact on the environment.
 The highest calculated level in publicly accessible areas is much less than the prevailing standards allow for exposures of unlimited duration.
 This finding is consistent with measurements of actual exposure conditions taken at other operating base stations.
-Posting of explanatory signs is recommended to establish compliance with occupational exposure limitations.